 Before going back to full-time study, I worked in a number of different areas within the commercial sector including corporate communication, science communication (including media work), regulatory affairs and corporate social responsibility.

-I have a background in biological anthropology, but have gradually moved into the area of 'science and society'.
+I have an academic background in biological anthropology, but have gradually moved into the area of 'science and society'.

 MA (Hons) Biological Anthropology, St John's College, University of Cambridge, 1992